 - Role-based access

-You can assign access to your customer surveys based on job titles, responsibilities, etc., to ensure relevant information is passed to relevant stakeholders.
-It also helps safeguard any sensitive customer information that you may have gathered through questionnaires.
+You can assign access to surveys based on the roles of your team members.
+It ensures information is passed to the relevant stakeholders.
+It also helps safeguard any sensitive information that you may have gathered through questionnaires.

 - Detractor recovery

 You can follow-up with unhappy or dissatisfied customers and address any concerns they may have.
 Through tickets and effective management, you can resolve detractor’s issues on time.
-You can uncover patterns amongst promoters and replicate them for customer retention and satisfaction.
+You can uncover patterns amongst promoters and replicate them.